Skip to content

 GCP project name with a GCP secret manager enabled to pull the secrets.

-This parameter could be also configured by setting DQO_SECRETS_GCP_PROJECT_ID environment variable.
+This parameter can also be configured by setting the DQO_SECRETS_GCP_PROJECT_ID environment variable.

 --dqo.sensor.limit.fail-on-sensor-readout-limit-exceeded

-This parameter could be also configured by setting DQO_SENSOR_LIMIT_FAIL_ON_SENSOR_READOUT_LIMIT_EXCEEDED environment variable.
+This parameter can also be configured by setting the DQO_SENSOR_LIMIT_FAIL_ON_SENSOR_READOUT_LIMIT_EXCEEDED environment variable.

 --dqo.sensor.limit.max-merged-queries